NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

-# IV_Drugs wasting Apllication (IWA)
+# IV_Drugs wasting Application (IWA)

-IV_Drugs wasting Application (IWA) is a python class project done by a pharmacy Technician, who has a passion of developing applications that will help pharmacy to be more profitable.
+IV_Drugs wasting Application (IWA) is a python class project done by a pharmacy Technician, who has a passion of developing applications that will make a difference in pharmacy business Intelligence.

 IWA is going to help pharmacy Manager to vilualize the  data of IV_Drugs wasted, and make evidences based decisions to save money that are being wasted.